Northeast: Look At Dilatory Domiciles Always To Insure Accuracy

 ‘Northeast’, Suzy Spence 2014, hardcover, 168 PAGES, 22 illustrations , Signed Edition of 500.
 Installed at The Helen Day Art Center July 201

-Reverse of cover with auction dates, ‘Estate Rejects’, Suzy Spence 2014, Full Color Magazine, 114 PAGES, 110 ILLUSTRATIONS Signed.
-Edition o
+Interior pages Americana category, ‘Estate Rejects’, Suzy Spence 2014, Full Color Magazine, 114 PAGES, 110 ILLUSTRATIONS Signed.
+Edition of

 Ensembles View all

 The Book Lovers is a research project on the phenomenon of the artist's novel curated by David Maroto and Joanna Zielińska.
 The central quest